STUDIO ART I (2711)

 1/2 Credit

-Students will learn how to use a Nikon DSLR camera; learning all of the ins and outs of exposure, controlling shutter speed and aperture to take beautiful photographs.
-Photographic projects will be based on technical aspects of the camera as well as the aesthetic principals of art and design.
+Students will learn how to use a DSLR camera; learning all of the ins and outs of exposure, controlling shutter speed and aperture to take beautiful photographs.
+Photographic projects will be based on technical aspects of the camera as well as the aesthetic principles of art and design.
 Learning Adobe Photoshop will also be a large component of this course.
-Students will upload their images and learn how to use Adobe Photoshop to manipulate their images and create outstanding photos.
+Students will upload their images and learn how to use Adobe Photoshop to manipulate their images and create outstanding pieces of art.

 DIGITAL PHOTOGRAPHY II (27351)